 Here are a few ways socializing can help one’s academic career:

 - Find a Study Group – Study groups are not hard to find.
 One can look on the campus bulletin board to find a study group that’s suited for them.
 Oftentimes, independent study groups form within each class every semester.
 This is usually up to the students to take that initiative.

 - Get a Mentor – As it is helpful to surround one’s self with other students who are going through the same experience, it is also wise to find an upper classman who is willing to share his/her college experience.
 By finding a mentor, freshmen can better prepare themselves for their college career in its entirety.

 - Get to Know Your Roommate – It is not necessary to become best friends with a roommate.
 However, if one is going to live with another person, it is in his or her best interest to get to know that person.
 After all, this is where a student sleeps and keeps his or her personal possessions.
 If by some chance, one becomes life-long friends with his/her college roommate, then that will only enrich one’s college experience.

 - Get Involved in Campus Activities – There are a myriad of campus activities students can involve themselves with.

-- Sports – Even if they aren’t on the team, FNU students can still get actively involved by volunteering their time to assist the Conquistador basketball, volleyball, and soccer teams in other ways as well as show their school spirit by cheering them on at the games!
+- Sports – Try out for one of our offered sports programs; but, even if they aren’t on the team, FNU students can still get actively involved by volunteering their time to assist the Conquistador basketball, volleyball, and soccer teams in other ways as well as show their school spirit by cheering them on at the games!